vikaschoudhary16/vikaschoudhary16.github.io/_posts/2016-08-21-k8s-kuryr-neutron.md

 ### Raven Installation, Configuration and Running

-There will be a single Raven service instance running on Kubernetes master node i.e *fed-master*
+There will be a single instance of Raven service running on Kubernetes master node i.e *fed-master*.

 ~~~
 [root@fed-master ~]# git clone https://github.com/midonet/kuryr/tree/k8s.git